yuntaeseo/tp/docs/DeveloperGuide.md

 4. **Test case (invalid participants IDs: non-existant or not a postive integer):**
    `addrel p1/3955 p2/485349 d/bruh` or `addrel p1/-23 p2/49.3 d/bruh`
-   **Expected:** No tag is created.
-Error message states that the color must be six hexadecimal digits without the hash symbol.
+   **Expected:** No relationship is created.
+Error message states that the identifier is invalid.

 5. **Other test cases to try:** duplicate relationship (if disallowed, expect a duplicate-relationship error), very long descriptions.
    **Expected:** Appropriate validation or acceptance per product decision.